SIR the label

 SIR the label needed working capital to support international wholesale orders from the US, UK and Northern Ireland.

 With our Small Business Export Loan, SIR the label was able to deliver consignments to its growing international customer base and increase sales.

 After creating SIR the label (SIR.) from their desire to fill the gap in their own wardrobes, Sophie Coote and Nikki Campbell’s range of feminine, minimalist wardrobe essentials with a uniquely Australian aesthetic quickly took off.

-Their strong social media and digital presence launched the fashion brand internationally and quickly expanded into the wholesale market within their first year selling to Barney’s and Matches Fashion.
+The business' strong social media and digital presence launched the fashion brand internationally and quickly expanded into the wholesale market within its first year selling to Barney’s and Matches Fashion.

 Initially, Coote and Campbell had self-financed their business, reinvesting the profits as the business grew organically.
-Eventually they needed additional finance to meet the strong demand for their garments overseas but was unsuccessful from obtaining this from their bank due to lack of security.
+Eventually, the business needed additional finance to meet the strong demand for its garments internationally but was unsuccessful in obtaining this from its bank due to a lack of security.